-Outreach Tools: A minimum of three outreach tools will be selected from Appendix D each year.
+Outreach Tools: A minimum of three outreach tools will be selected from Appendix D Table 3.
+Tools for Measurable Goal 1.2a each year.
 Each tool will be assessed and customized based on the target audience's receptiveness to the method.
 Any tool used in a given year will be tailored to the message of the relevant target audience subset based on common characteristics and/or demographics.

-Evaluation: Effectiveness will be evaluated annually by tracking process indicators for each tool implemented that year and by tracking impact indicators where available (see Appendix D).
-Effectiveness will also be evaluated by conducting visual (observational) surveys of dog waste disposal at public areas and tracking the presence of dog waste bags in catch basins.
+Evaluation: Effectiveness will be evaluated annually by tracking process indicators for each tool implemented that year and by tracking impact indicators where available (see Appendix D Table 3.
+Tools for Measurable Goal 1.2a).
+Effectiveness will also be evaluated by conducting observational field surveys of improper dog waste disposal at public areas.
+These annual field surveys will be on established routes and will include geotagging of observed dog waste.
+Site factors such as signage, community litter cleanups, and other variables will also be documented.
+In addition, the presence of dog waste bags in catch basins will be recorded during annual inspections.
+In Permit Year 1 the field survey work will be supplemented by also observing the age groups utilizing the spaces and their pet waste disposal behavior in a subsample of the sites.
+This supplemental observation will be repeated in Permit Year 5.

-Implementation schedule: A minimum of three of the tools will be implemented each year for the duration of the permit.
+Implementation schedule: A minimum of three of the tools from Appendix D Table 3.
+Tools for Measurable Goal 1.2a will be implemented each year for the duration of the permit.